It’s hard to go far in Vienna around the Advent period and not get offered a Weihnachtskekse: a (homemade) Christmas

-- Disappointment (the coffee is great, but where are the biscuits?)
+- Addiction (the coffee is great, but where are the biscuits?)

 What distinguishes the Christmas variety from normal biscuits and cookies is both recipe and size.
 They’re small, so can be downed in one swift bite (regrettably), and many varieties only ever appear in shops and kitchen ovens around Advent.

 Tip: these packs make good gifts, especially since the variety of pack sizes means you can spend as much or as little as you want.

 There are hundreds of alternatives, of course, but certain biscuit varieties have climbed to the top of the seasonal pile.
 So to give you a flavour (sorry) of what to expect, here’s a list of the most popular options:

-- Vanillekipferl (vanilla crescents): this is by far the most popular variety.
+- Vanillekipferl (vanilla crescents): by far the most popular variety.
 A dry biscuit following a simple “butter, flour and sugar” recipe

 - Mandelbällchen (almond balls): Not a medical condition, but biscuits made of sugar, egg whites, and grated nuts

 - Kokosbusserl (coconut macaroon): usually covered in a chocolate base